 Chapter 12: Century Gothic

-From the time prehistoric man carved drawings on cave walls, there have been specific strokes and symbols that convey a particular tone or mood.
-In the 15th century, moveable type and the printing press were born, and from that point on, people created different typefaces for a variety of reasons and uses.
-Some typefaces were created for clarity, some for formality and more recently for on-screen use.
+From the time prehistoric people carved drawings on cave walls, specific strokes and symbols have conveyed a particular tone or mood.
+By the 15th century, movable type and the printing press were two of the greatest human inventions, leading to the first known book created in 14th-century Korea and widespread adoption throughout Europe.
+From that point on, people created different typefaces for various reasons and uses.
+Some typefaces were designed for clarity, some for formality and more recently for digital use — like Century Gothic.

-Designers created Century Gothic, a geometric sans-serif font, specifically as a digital typeface.
+Designers created Century Gothic — a geometric sans-serif font — specifically as a digital typeface.
 People have never used it as a physical typeface.
-This makes it rather unique out of the more common fonts found in existence today.
+This makes it somewhat unique out of the more common fonts found in existence today.

 Origin